 - The foregoing right of indemnification shall not be exclusive of any other rights to which such Director or Officer may be entitled as a matter of law.

-- The Corporation may obtain insurance on behalf of any person who is or was a Director, Officer, employee or an agent against any liability arising out of his/her status as such, whether or not the Corporation would have the power to indemnify him/her against such liability.
+- Corporation may obtain insurance on behalf of any person who is, or was a Director, Officer, employee, or agent against any liability arising out of their status as such, whether the Corporation would have the power to indemnify the against such liability.

-The fiscal year of this Corporation shall commence on January 1 and end the last Day of December.
+The fiscal year of this Corporation shall commence on January 1 and end December 31.

-Annual Election Meeting: The Annual Election Meeting shall be held in the month of November at a time and place designated by the Board of Directors.
-In addition to the normal business of the Corporation, the election of Officers and Directors shall be held at the annual election meeting.
+Annual Election Meeting: Shall be held in the month of November at a time and place designated by the Board.
+In addition to normal business of the Corporation, election of Officers and Directors shall be held at annual election meeting.

-Annual Planning Meeting: the Annual Planning Meeting shall be held each January and shall be conducted by the incoming President.
-The time and place of the annual planning meeting shall be set at the December Board of Directors meeting.
-Attendance at this meeting is open to all members.
+Annual Planning Meeting: Shall be held each January and shall be conducted by incoming President.
+The time and place of meeting shall be set at the December Board meeting.
+Attendance is open to all members.

-General Membership and Board of Directors Meeting: All General Membership and Board of Directors meetings shall be held at such times and places as shall be designated from time to time by the Board of Directors and shall be open to all members.
+General Membership and Board of Directors Meeting: All general membership and Board meetings shall be held at times and places as designated periodically by the Board and shall be open to all members.

-- Ten voting members shall constitute a quorum at all General Membership meetings.
+- Ten voting members shall constitute a quorum at general membership meetings.

-- Five members of the Board of Directors eligible to vote shall constitute a quorum at all Board of Directors meetings.
+- Five members of the Board eligible to vote shall constitute a quorum at Board meetings.

-Notices: The Secretary shall mail or email notice of the Annual Election Meeting and other special membership meetings to all members whose address appears on the corporation’s membership roster.
-The notice shall be sent at least 10 days preceding such meeting, unless a shorter period of time is designated by the Board of Directors.
+Notices: Secretary shall mail or e-mail notice of the Annual Election Meeting and other special membership meetings to all members whose address appears on the association’s membership roster.
+Notice shall be sent at least ten days preceding such meeting unless a shorter period is designated by the Board.

-At the beginning of each calendar year, the Board of Directors shall perform an Audit of the Corporation’s books as of the close of business the last day of December of the previous fiscal year.
-The Board of Directors performing the audit shall consist of at least the following Board members: outgoing President, incoming President, outgoing Treasurer and incoming Treasurer.
+At the beginning of each calendar year, the Board shall perform an audit of the Corporation’s books as of close of business the last day of December of the previous fiscal year.
+The Board performing the audit shall consist of at least the following Board members: outgoing President, incoming President, outgoing Treasurer, and incoming Treasurer.
 This audit shall take place at a time and place of mutual choosing, but every attempt shall be made to conduct the audit in a timely manner but no later than January 31st.

-These Bylaws may be amended or repealed upon the affirmative vote of two-thirds of those Board Members present, the notice for which has included the text of the proposal.
-A minimum of five Board Members eligible to vote must be present.
+These Bylaws may be amended or repealed upon the affirmative vote of two-thirds of board members present, the notice for which has included the text of the proposal.
+A minimum of five board members eligible to vote must be present.